-The following is the basic order needed to reassemble a typical T&T steering column:
+The following is the basic order to reassemble a typical T&T steering column:

-1).
-(1969-76) Bolt the cover adapter #60 to the mast jacket #63 with three screws #51.
+- 1).
+(1969 early) Initial C3 columns had an exposed shift tube bowl #58.
+You could see it rotate when you shifted into Park with an automatic transmission or into Reverse with a manual. - (1969 late -76) Bolt the cover adapter #60 to the mast jacket #63 with three screws #51.
 Install plastic bowl cover #59 onto the adapter.
 Rotate the cover to snap it into the slots in the adapter.

-(1977-82) Position spring on key release lever into shroud slot.
+Now with the bowl cover in place, you could no longer see the shift tube bowl rotate. - (1977-82) Position spring on key release lever into shroud slot.
 Compress spring by forcing with lever.
 With spring compressed, lever will slip into shroud.
-Assemble key release shroud to jacket.
+Assemble key release shroud to jacket. - 2).

-- 2).
 (1969-76) Rework key on shift tube #66 and install shift tube through lower end of column jacket.
 Align key on shift tube to keyway in the boss on shift tube bowl #58.
 (Procedure to rework the shift tube key follows.)
 Install bowl so that it stops against the shoulder on the shift tube.
 Grease and install wave washer #56 on the shift tube extending through the bowl. - 3).
 (All) Install support plate lock #55 into jacket #63. - 4).
 (1969-76 only).
 Install flat washer #54.
 Install retaining ring #53 on the shift tube extending through the boss in the bowl.
 Grease the end of the shift tube. - 5).
 Install support #49.
-Loctite and install four screws to hold support to lock plate. - 6).
+Loctite® and install four screws #48 to hold support to lock plate. - 6).
 Install complete steering shaft from upper end.
 (Complete procedures for checking length, lubrication, and checking tilt lash discussed previously.) - 7).
 Grease the groove in the support, then guide the ignition switch actuator rod #38 down through the bowl and into the support groove.
 The grease will hold it in place. - 8).
 Feed turn signal switch connector and wires through the turn signal housing #15, then through the bearing housing #24, and finally through the opening in the bowl.
-(Turn signal housing #15 and bearing housing #24 will now hang on the turn signal wires like beads on a string.) - 9).
-Install the bearing housing per following instructions and install pivot pins.
+(Turn signal housing #15 and bearing housing #24 will now hang on the turn signal wires.) - 9).
+Install the bearing housing per following instructions and install pivot pins. - 10).
+Install tilt lever sight shield #20 (all) and turn signal lever shield #19 (69-76 only).